MorimaruKida/MorimaruKida.github.io/index.md

 ***
 _27 February 2026_
 ## New publication
 The third paper from my group is out!
+It's open-access.
 "**Organo-aluminum complexation as a dominant metal control on soil carbon storage in Andisols: Global evidence across pedogenic and pH gradients**" published in [*Geoderma*](https://www.sciencedirect.com/science/article/pii/S0016706126000686#s0115).
 It took nearly five years for us to realize this paper and we're very proud of the outcome.
 Please read it!

 ***